Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Introduction

 \subsection{Motivation}

-The motivation behind our study of the dynamical system \cref{eq:MACG} stems from the favorable experimental results achieved by its single-objective counterpart, the discretized algorithm \cref{eq:FISCnes}.
-In fact, the momentum term \(\frac{k-1}{k+2}(x_{k}-x_{k-1})\) is the key factor influencing the acceleration effect.
-During the early stages of iteration, it is often desirable for the momentum term to be larger, as the current position is still relatively far from the optimal solution, allowing for bolder estimates.
+{ For FISTA and \cref{eq:AccG}, the momentum term \(\frac{k-1}{k+2}(x_{k}-x_{k-1})\) is a key factor influencing the acceleration effect.
+During the early stages of iteration, it is often desirable for the momentum term to be larger, as the current position is still relatively far from the optimal solution.
 In the later stages of iteration, it is preferable for the momentum term to be smaller to mitigate the effects of oscillations.

+{\it So how can we change the momentum term to achieve faster convergence in the early stages of the algorithm’s iteration and reduce oscillations in the later stages?}

-However, whether in the early or late stages of iteration, we cannot guarantee that \(x_k - x_{k-1}\) is a descent direction at \(x_k\).
-The iterative scheme designed by Wang et al \cite{wang2021search}. can roughly be characterized as follows: when \(x_k - x_{k-1}\) is closer to a descent direction, the iteration takes a larger step forward; when \(x_k - x_{k-1}\) is farther from a descent direction, the iteration takes a smaller step forward.
+In fact, the iterative scheme \cref{eq:FISCnes} designed by Wang et al. \cite{wang2021search} can roughly be characterized as follows: when \(x_k - x_{k-1}\) is closer to a descent direction, the iteration takes a larger step forward; when \(x_k - x_{k-1}\) is farther from a descent direction, the iteration takes a smaller step forward.

+Inspired by \cref{eq:FISCnes}, {\it we aim to develop a new class of accelerated gradient flows based on \cref{eq:MAVD} and \cref{eq:AVNG}, and through discretization, obtain a new and efficient first-order accelerated method.} The method is designed for multiobjective optimization problems and is expected to exhibit strong advantages in terms of fast convergence and reduced oscillation.}